 Dogs are allowed on the beach unleashed, but as a matter of public safety and courtesy, they should be under the watchful eye and contact of their owner.

 Dogs are allowed on the beach before 9 a.m. and after 6 p.m. from May 15 - September 15.
 Year-round leash law.
-Dogs must be on leashes no longer than 10 feet.
+Dogs must be on leashes at all times when off personal property.
 All pet waste must be collected immediately and deposited in appropriate containers.

 Dogs are permitted on public beaches.
 The owner/handler is responsible for and must remove feces and possess a bag/container for waste removal at all times.
 From the Friday before Memorial Day until the day after Labor Day between the hours of 10:00 a.m. and 6:00 p.m. dogs must be on a leash not exceeding 6 feet.